Nouruddin29/BIOLab/README.md

 ## The project is For Software Engineering Course

-#
 #The project is a website for Clinical & Bioinformatics Laboratory

-Shows the Main Info about the lab, shows available services and enable user to make an appointment online
+##Shows the Main Info about the lab, shows available services and enable user to make an appointment online

 #  #Team Members:
 #1-Nouruddin Karam Gaad
 #2-Manar Fathy El-Shenawy
 #3-Mennatullah Hamed
 #4-Nada Yahya
-#The project is built using React & MUI